 In August 2020, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update 2020-06-Debt-Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging-Contracts in Entity's Own Equity (Subtopic 815-40)-Accounting For Convertible Instruments and Contracts in an Entity's Own Equity ("ASU 2020-06").
 ASU 2020-06 simplifies accounting for convertible instruments by removing major separation models required under current GAAP.
 Consequently, more convertible debt instruments will be reported as a single liability instrument with no separate accounting for embedded conversion features through equity.
 Without an initial allocation of proceeds to the conversion option, the debt will likely have a lower discount, thereby resulting in less noncash interest expense through accretion.
 ASU 2020-06 removes certain settlement conditions that are required for equity contracts to qualify for the derivative scope exception, which will permit more equity contracts to qualify for such exception.
-ASU 2020-06 also simplifies the diluted net income per share calculation in certain areas.
 ASU 2020-06 is effective for annual and interim periods beginning after December 15, 2021, and early adoption is permitted for fiscal years beginning after December 15, 2020, and interim periods within those fiscal years.
 This update permits the use of either the modified retrospective or fully retrospective method of transition.
 The Company adopted ASU 2020-06 in the first quarter of fiscal 2022 on a prospective basis, however, it had no impact to the financial statements.
-In the second quarter of fiscal 2022, the stockholders of the Company approved an increase to the number of authorized shares of Common Stock, to an amount sufficient to settle the conversion of the 2026 Notes.
-As a result of the increase to the number of authorized shares of Common Stock, the Company reclassified the fair value of the embedded conversion derivative of \$28.5 million and the fair value of the Notes Hedge of \$28.5 millio
+In the second quarter of fiscal 2022, the stockholders of the Company approved an increase to the number of authorized shares of Common Stock, the Company reclassified the fair value of the embedded conversion derivative of \$28.5 million and the fair value of the Notes Hedge of \$28.5 million to additional paid-in capital in the second quarter of fiscal 2022.
+These equity components will not be remeasured provided the requirements to qualify for the scope exception in ASC 815-10-15-74(a) continue to be met.